comsysto/crolabefra-java/README.md

 # crolabefra-java
 Gradle Extension in order to execute JMH micro benchmarks for _CroLaBeFra (Cross-Language-Benchmarking-Framework)_.
-More details to come soon!
-Stay tuned on [cS Blog](http://blog.comsysto.com) as well!
+See https://github.com/bensteinert/crolabefra-setup-poc for a detailed POC and use case!

 Tested with gradle up to version 2.8

+## CroLaBeFra integration
+This gradle plugin is part of a toolset which is instrumented with a ['mothership'](https://github.com/comsysto/crolabefra-mothership) plugin, that should be applied to a surrounding root project.
+Check also the POC project mentioned above!

 ## Usage